RashmiWoranga/CrashDive/README.md

 CrashDive
 =========
 This is the game client for tank game.
-Done by Rashmi Woranga and Janindu Arukgoda for prohramming Challenge II
+Done by Rashmi Woranga and Janindu Arukgoda for programming Challenge II